 In other words: water alone can strip color if you wet your hair on a regular basis.

 So now you know: water is the major culprit.
 Sulfates are just the sidekicks aiding it to strip color from hair.

-I hope you found this information and article as interesting as I did.
+I hope you found this information as interesting as I do.